Kuria-byte/Journal-App/README.md

 ### Conclusion
 I hope at the end of this you were able to deploy your app to heroku and have learned a couple of new things.
 - Me 🧐: You can view my app here @https://pacific-savannah-54567.herokuapp.com/compose.

+## You are welcomed to help me improve this documentation inoder to assit other learners.

 ### References❤
 - 1.https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction